jaleerscc/store/README.md

 ## About

-* Demo app to show a sample shopping cart implementation
+* A spring boot app to show a sample shopping cart implementation
 * Uses spring jpa and spring rest
 * Application starts with two items already added to store.